+Semester One: No minimum required

-Semester One:No minimum requiredSemester Two:At least 24 hours of credit earnedSemester Three:At least 24 hours of credit earnedSemester Four:At least 48 hours of credit earnedSemester Five:At least 48 hours of credit earnedSemester Six:At least 72 hours of credit earnedSemester Seven:At least 96 hours of credit earnedSemester Nine:At least 96 hours of credit earned
+Semester Two: At least 24 hours of credit earned Semester Four: At least 24 hours of credit earned At least 48 hours of credit earned Semester Five: At least 48 hours of credit earned At least 72 hours of credit earned Semester Seven: At least 72 hours of credit earned Semester Eight: At least 96 hours of credit earned At least 96 hours of credit earned At least 96 hours of credit earned

-\Terms of Attendance are determined based on NCAA 14.2: "A student-athlete is considered to have used a semester...when a student attends any class while officially registered in a collegiate institution in a regular term of an academic year for a minimum full-time program of studies, even if the student-athlete drops to part-time status at any time during the term, including his or her first day of attendance" (14.2.2.1).
+Terms of Attendance are determined based on NCAA 14.2: "A student-athlete is considered to have used a semester...when a student attends any class while officially registered in a collegiate institution in a regular term of an academic year for a minimum full-time program of studies, even if the student-athlete drops to part-time status at any time during the term, including his or her first day of attendance" (14.2.2.1).
 All semesters during which a student is at DC will be counted, regardless of whether there was a break in attendance or not between semesters (e.g., such as when a student attends DC, leaves to attend another institution, and then returns).